KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 The ARM GNU Toolchain contains `libc.a`, `libm.a` and friends, as well as standard C++ libraries and compiler runtime (`libgcc.a`, `crt*` stuff), cross-compiled for each Cortex-M architecture.
 We can retrieve it from there and make use of it.
-To do that I have created an
+To do that, I have created an
 [utility file](https://github.com/KKoovalsky/CrossCompileArmCortexMWithCMakeAndClangAndArmGnuToolchainLibs/blob/main/cmake/arm_gnu_toolchain_utils.cmake)
-, which will retrieve proper paths for the specific architecture.
+which will retrieve proper paths for the specific architecture.
 The file contains four main CMake functions:

 ```
 ArmGnu_GetCSystemIncludeFlags(basic_architecture_flags result_out_var)